 Q23: Can I/O boards from Phidgets Inc be used directly with Decaf boards?

 See Q22 .
 With Phidget boards there is also the need to create USB access and device control libraries.
 Phidget analog sensors can be used directly with Decaf boards, which use the same 3 pin connector.

 Q24: The Cortex-M3 has been superseded by the M4 and now the M7.
 Will your software work on these boards?

 The 168 MHz M4 has more than twice the memory of the M3, The 300MHz M7 even more and porting the RTOS to them is expected to be a relatively simple exercise.
-We are defining new M4 and M7 based products at the moment.
+We are developing new M4 and M7 based products at the moment.

 Q25: Why can’t I use a Linux / Android board or tablet for something like this?

 The short answer is that of course you can.
 The longer answer is that the technical issues (USB firmware stack, RTOS, TCP/IP middleware, graphics libraries, relevent commercial licensing fees) are more complex than you may have realized.
 It really depends on whether you are making a gadget for your own use, or creating a commercial product.
-Remanufacturing or adapting a consumer-grade tablet is usually not a commercially viable option.
+Remanufacturing or adapting a consumer-grade tablet is never a commercially viable option.
 It may be impossible if the OEM tablet base firmware does not support alternative operating systems, or the necessary technical information is not available to achieve loading of custom firmware.
-A perfect example of this is the Microsoft Surface RT with the ARM cpu: its firmware prohibits loading of linux, and all attempts to do it via “jail-breaking” and similar have been abandoned since 2015.
+A perfect example of this was the Microsoft Surface RT with the ARM cpu: its firmware prohibits loading of linux, and all attempts to do it via “jail-breaking” and similar have been abandoned since 2015.